Breast cancer: Metastatic disease

 For around 1 in 5 people treated for localized breast cancer, their tumors eventually spread to distant body sites – most commonly the nearby bones (67% of cases), liver (41%), lungs (37%), brain (13%), and peritoneum (10%).
 Those with metastatic disease can receive further chemotherapy, typically starting with capecitabine, an anthracycline, or a taxane.
 As one chemotherapy drug fails to control the cancer, another is started.
 In addition to the chemotherapeutic drugs used for localized cancer, gemcitabine, vinorelbine, etoposide, and epothilones are sometimes effective.
 Those with bone metastases benefit from regular infusion of the bone-strengthening agents denosumab and the bisphosphonates; infusion every three months reduces the chance of bone pain, fractures, and bone hypercalcemia.

 Up to 70% of those with ER-positive metastatic breast cancer benefit from additional endocrine therapy.
 Therapy options include those used in localized cancer, plus toremifene and fulvestrant, often used in combination with CDK4/6 inhibitors (palbociclib, ribociclib, or abemaciclib).
 When one endocrine therapy fails, most will benefit from transitioning to a second one.
-Some respond to a third sequential therapy as well.
+Some respond to a third sequential therapy.
 Adding an mTOR inhibitor, everolimus, can further slow the tumors' progression.

 Those with HER2-positive metastatic disease can benefit from continued use of trastuzumab, alone, in combination with pertuzumab, or in combination with chemotherapy.
 Those whose tumors continue to progress on trastuzumab benefit from HER2-targeted antibody drug conjugates (HER2 antibodies linked to chemotherapy drugs) trastuzumab emtansine or trastuzumab deruxtecan.
 The HER2-targeted antibody margetuximab can also prolong survival, as can HER2 inhibitors lapatinib, neratinib, or tucatinib.

-Certain therapies are targeted at those whose tumors have particular gene mutations: Alpelisib or capivasertib for those with mutations activating the protein PIK3CA.
+Certain therapies are targeted at those whose tumors have specific gene mutations: Alpelisib or capivasertib for those with mutations activating the protein PIK3CA.
 PARP inhibitors (olaparib and talazoparib) for those with mutations that inactivate BRCA1 or BRCA2.
 The immune checkpoint inhibitor antibody atezolizumab for those whose tumors express PD-L1.
 And the similar immunotherapy pembrolizumab for those whose tumors have mutations in various DNA repair pathways.

 Imlunestrant (Inluriyo) was approved for medical use in the United States in September 2025.